enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 Since we _always_ identify terms through an open wire at the positive end, we can always infer the polarizations of the nodes in the entire net.
 This is because if we know the polarity of a single port and the kind of 2-SIC node (eraser, constructor, duplication) we are looking at, then we also know the polarization of the entire node.
-This is precisely due to the fact that each kind node has two dual polarizations.
+This is precisely due to the fact that each kind of node has two dual polarizations.
 If there were more polarizations for a given kind of node, we would not necessarily be able to infer the polarization of the entire node knowing only a single port's polarity.
-Knowing a node's polarization then also let's us know what lambda calculus construct the node corresponds to.
+Knowing a node's polarization then also lets us know which lambda calculus construct the node corresponds to.

 This algorithm for readback is of course specific to 2-SIC, but can also be applied in other contexts where polarity